A/N: So welcome to the first installment of HoBL (Where Elvis Lives)

 I slip on my embroidered gray suit jacket over my black shirt.
 I pop the collar of the shirt before running my hands through my hair one last time for good measure.
 Not one piece out of place.
 Perfection.

 So far, I have made a good life for myself performing.
 I absolutely love to be on stage, love to hear the crowd scream for me.
 The music just unlocked something deep down inside of me.
-Something big is about to happen, I can feel it in my bones.
-This link has been there since I was a baby.
+Something big was about to happen, I can feel it in my bones.
+This link had been there since I was a baby.
 My mother tells me I danced before I could even crawl.

 On stage, I would gyrate my hips and the girls would swoon and make performing that much better.
 They'd reach for me at the bottom of the stage.
 I'd give them the best crooked smile and lip curl I could muster before swaying my hips and moving on.
 The screams would erupt, and moans would fall from hundreds of lips.
 I would do my best to please them all.
 To make sure they all got the experience they searched ME out to find.